NeoTeo/TarStream/README.md

 // Add an entry to the archive with the content of the read stream. archive.addEntry(header: [TarHeader.Field.fileName : "file.txt"], dataStream: readStream)

-/// Add another entry, this time empty.
+/// Add an empty entry.
 We set the file's expected byte size in octal. var entry: TarEntry = archive.addEntry(header: [.fileName : "greeting.txt", .fileByteSize : "12"]) {
     /// This is the entry end handler. archive.closeArchive()